-Why learn ultrasound?
-It is considered best practice and becoming standard of care for several emergent clinical scenarios, including assessing for cardiac activity during cardiac arrest and guidance of dangerous procedures.
-At the UW, we consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.
-In the course of the UW EM residency, each resident can expect to perform well beyond the milestone standard of 150 ultrasound examinations.
+At the University of Wisconsin, we consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.

-Our commitment to a robust ultrasound curriculum sets us apart in six key ways:
+Our commitment to a robust ultrasound curriculum sets us apart in five key ways:

 - More highly trained faculty.
-UW EM has six diverse fellowship-trained ultrasound faculty.
-This is unusual, and underscores our commitment to an environment of ultrasound excellence.
+UW EM has five diverse fellowship-trained ultrasound faculty, which underscores our commitment to an environment of ultrasound excellence.
 As a resident, you will work side-by-side with these faculty as you develop expertise in ultrasound.

 - More state-of-the-art equipment.
-We have seven clinical ultrasound machines (Phillips Sparq, Sonosite S-series, two Sonosite Edges, and three Sonosite M-Turbos), which help build ultrasound expertise instead of spending time searching for “the machine”.
+We have seven clinical ultrasound machines (Phillips Sparq, Sonosite S-series, three Sonosite Edges, and two Sonosite M-Turbos), which help build ultrasound expertise instead of spending time searching for “the machine”.
 All ultrasound images are exported wirelessly and stored digitally.
 Every scan performed by residents are reviewed for QA purposes through Qpath, an industry-leading middleware product.
 We have three state-of-the-art, high-fidelity ultrasound simulators (Sonosim, SonoMan, and Heartworks), with procedural TTE, TEE, transvaginal and abdominal capabilities.

 - Opportunities for additional learning.
 Advanced ultrasound training is available through an ultrasound elective.
-This elective is flexible in format to accommodate the goals of each resident.
+This elective is flexible to accommodate the goals of each resident.
 An ultrasound elective shift that incorporates bedside teaching, image review, and scanning is available PGY2 and PGY3 year.
 Our program also offers a competitive, accredited ultrasound fellowship.

 - More use at the bedside.
-With six ultrasound fellowship trained faculty and 17 other emergency medicine faculty with ultrasound privileges, we create a clinical environment that encourages use of ultrasound into clinical practice.
-We are able to chart our ultrasounds and save images in patient medical records.
-Ultrasound is also an important aspect of critical care and community EM rotations.
+With five ultrasound fellowship-trained faculty and 17 other emergency medicine faculty with ultrasound privileges, we create a clinical environment that encourages use of ultrasound into clinical practice.
+Our ultrasounds are not just for education, either, but can be uploaded into a patient’s chart for utilization by other medical professionals.

 - Training from day one to day 1095.
-EM1s attend an ultrasound workshop to learn the basics of ultrasound during the first month.
+PGY1s attend an ultrasound workshop to learn the basics of ultrasound during the first month.
 Then, emergency clinical ultrasound training is integrated into all three years of EM residency at UW.
 The PGY1 ultrasound rotation uses innovative asynchronous didactic content so more time can be spent at the bedside polishing skills with faculty.
-Ultrasound education is incorporated into EM resident conference, via a longitudinal innovative small group workshop series that covers all 11 clinical emergency ultrasound indications recognized by the American College of Emergency Physicians (ACEP).
+Ultrasound education is incorporated into EM resident conference, via an awarding winning longitudinal innovative small group workshop series that covers all 12 clinical emergency ultrasound indications recognized by the American College of Emergency Physicians (ACEP).